 - Shift+F7 opens thesaurus in MS Word.

-- Fn+F7 opens second screen options in some laptops and opens display scheme in some laptops.
+- Fn+F7 opens second screen options in some laptops and opens display schemes in some laptops.

 - Commonly used to start your Windows PC in Safe Mode.

-- Takes you to Windows Recovery system at times.
+- Takes you to the Windows Recovery system at times.

-- If you are using MS Word, F9 key will update your document.
+- If you are using MS Word, the F9 key will update your document.

-- Click F9 to send or receive email in Microsoft Outlook
+- Click F9 to send or receive an email in Microsoft Outlook

 - F10 Key opens Menu Bar in the open application.